 The Virginian (1929), 95 minutes, D: Victor Fleming

-A western film and adaptation of a pulp novel, the story of the conflict between a Wyoming ranch-hand foreman, the Virginian (Gary Cooper) and a group of outlaws who are changing brands and rustling cattle.
-Walter Huston plays Trampas, the villainous leader of the gang, who meets his end in a dusty street shootout/showdown with the Virginian.
-The film is most memorable for a very early scene at the bar of a saloon.
-Insulted by Trampas' words: "If I wanna know anything from you, I'll tell ya, you long-legged son of a ---," the Virginian (Gary Cooper) responds by quick-drawing his gun and threatening Trampas with his pistol pressed against his abdomen: "If you wanna call me that, smile."
-Trampas grins: "With a gun against my belly, I-I always smile."
+A western film and adaptation of a pulp novel.
+The story of the conflict between a Wyoming ranch-hand foreman, the Virginian (Gary Cooper) and a group of outlaws who were changing brands and rustling cattle.
+Walter Huston played Trampas, the villainous leader of the gang, who met his end in a dusty street shootout/showdown with the Virginian.
+The film was most memorable for a very early scene at the bar of a saloon.
+Insulted by Trampas' words: "If I wanna know anything from you, I'll tell ya, you long-legged son of a ---," the Virginian (Gary Cooper) responded by quick-drawing his gun and threatening Trampas with his pistol pressed against his abdomen: "If you wanna call me that, smile."
+Trampas grinned: "With a gun against my belly, I-I always smile."